abhiagrawal9/diceGame/readme.md

 ## Version 2
 - A player looses his ENTIRE score when he rolls two 6 in a row.
 After that, it's the next player's turn.
 - Final score input field in the game where players can set the winning score, so that they can change the predefined score of 100.
-- Add another dice to the game, so that there are two dices now.
+- Another dice in the game, so there are two dices now.
 The player looses his current score when one of them is a 1.